 Coach Sutton was a disciplinarian and drilled sound basketball fundamentals into all of his players.
-There was no shot clock in that era, and the game was slowed to the extent that many games were won if a team could score 40 points.
+There was no shot clock in those days, and the game was slowed to the extent where many games were won when a team could score 40 points.
 There was a premium on ball control and pin point shooting, especially free throws.
-In his 2nd year of coaching in Arkansas, he recruited 3 players from Arkansas who helped transform the Razorbacks into a national power.
+In his second year of coaching in Arkansas he recruited three players from Arkansas who helped transform the Razorbacks into a national power.
 They were Marvin Delph from Conway, Ronnie Brewer from Fort Smith and Sidney Moncrief from Little Rock.
 They later became known as “The Triplets” and individually set Razorback records for scoring, rebounding and assists.

 After asking several friends in El Dorado if they had any connections to get tickets, I remembered Russell Marks would be a good source.
 His dealership, Marks Ford Company supplied the use of a new vehicle each year to the Razorback coaching staff, and he was a personal friend of Frank Broyles, the Athletic Director.
 Mr. Marks told me he didn’t have tickets, but I must have lots of confidence in his ability to secure tickets.
 He said, “I’ll take this as a big challenge and see what I can do!”

 We were hoping the Razorbacks would defeat the Kentucky Wildcats on Saturday and play for the championship on Monday night, but it was not to be.
 The Wildcats had some very large and talented players, and they muscled their way to a 64-59 victory with aggressive rebounding and accurate shooting.
-The play was so rough that one of our forwards, Jim Counce had to be hospitalized following the game with an injury to his kidney.
+The play was so rough one of our forwards, Jim Counce had to be hospitalized following the game with an injury to his kidney.

 The game was everything predicted and even more.
-Near the end, the game was tied; we had the ball on their end of the court and there were only 10 seconds left, and there was a timeout while the coaches planned their strategy.
-My heart was beating so hard, I told the man next seated to me if I had a heart attack, would he please see that John got back home!
+Near the end of regulation time the game was tied, and we had the ball on our end of the court with only 10 seconds left.
+There was a timeout called while the coaches planned their strategy.
+My heart was beating so hard I asked the man next seated to me if I had a heart attack, would he please see John got back home!
 He laughed and said, “Don’t worry Doc.
 You’ll both make it fine.”

 PS: Kentucky beat Duke, so at least the team that beat us was the national champ!